IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 Iterating on Code and Redeploying
 ---------------------------------

-When you followed the steps in the :doc:`dev-environment` section, the war file was deployed to Glassfish by the ``install`` script.
+When you followed the steps in the :doc:`../installation/installation-main` section, the war file was deployed to Glassfish by the ``install`` script.
 That's fine but once you're ready to make a change to the code you will need to get comfortable with undeploying and redeploying code (a war file) to Glassfish.

 It's certainly possible to manage deployment and undeployment of the war file via the command line using the ``asadmin`` command that ships with Glassfish (that's what the ``install`` script uses and the steps are documented below), but we recommend getting set up with and IDE such as Netbeans to manage deployment for you.